cocos-creator/docs-3d-deprecated/en/editor/publish/publish-bytedance-mini-game.md

 This brings up two key issues, home page loading speed and remote resource caching and version management.
 For the home page loading speed, we recommend that developers only save the script file in the **ByteDance Mini Game** package, and all other resources are downloaded from the remote server.
 As for downloading, caching and version management of remote resources, Cocos Creator 3D has done the job for developers.

-Specifically, developers need to do:
+Specifically, developers need to do the following:

 1. When building, enable the **MD5 Cache** in the **Build** config panel.
 2. Set the **Remote service address**, and then click **Build**.